Azure/azure-sdk-for-java/sdk/communication/azure-communication-administration/README.md

 To use the Admnistration SDK, a resource access key is required for authentication.

 Administration uses HMAC authentication with the resource access key.
-This is done via the CommunicationClientCredentials.
 The access key must be provided to the CommunicationIdentityClientBuilder or the PhoneNumberClientBuilder via the accessKey() function.
 Endpoint and httpClient must also be set via the endpoint() and httpClient() functions respectively.